 Established in 1954, San Antonio Audubon Society is a local club dedicated to conservation and birding.
 The group currently meets online at 7 PM on the first Thursday of each month and features a guest speaker's presentation.
 Birdwatching field trips can be found on the website.

 The Sierra Club is America's oldest, largest, and most influential grassroots environmental organization.
 The local chapter meets the third Tuesday of the month and meetings are free and open to the public.
 A schedule of outdoor activities and special events is posted on their Meetup page.

 The Master Naturalist organization was founded in San Antonio in 1998, paving the way for chapters to form around the country.
 The group provides training for volunteers who focus on the preservation, conservation and restoration of the local area’s indigenous plants, animals and geological features of the region.
 Training classes are offered once a year.
 General meetings are held on the first Tuesday of the month.

 Bexar Audubon Society is the National Audubon Society chapter for San Antonio and surrounding counties.
 The organization's mission is to promote the conservation of habitat for birds and other wildlife, support National Audubon Society’s efforts, and encourage responsible local action through education, research, and advocacy.
 The group has a robust schedule of online presentations and a wealth of birding information on their website.

 The Native Plant Society of San Antonio's mission is to unite volunteers in protecting our state’s native plant heritage and preserve it for future generations.
-Their general meetings with speaker presentations are held on the last Tuesday of the month.
+Their online meetings with speaker presentations are held on the fourth Tuesday of the month except for August, November and December.
 The group also sponsors a native plant sale and schedules walks and other events that focus on native plants.